Commonly Used Brand Name(s)Femara

 Appropriate studies have not been performed on the relationship of age to the effects of letrozole in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of letrozole in the elderly.
-However, elderly patients are more likely to have age-related liver disease, which may require an adjustment in the dose for patients receiving letrozole.
+However, elderly patients are more sensitive to the effects of this medicine than younger adults.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.